-I want to stop to take a moment to be clear about one thing: I have enormous respect and gratitude for the community groups throughout this country that work to spur new investment in our underserved communities.
+The President wants to be clear about one thing: We have enormous respect and gratitude for the community groups throughout this country that work to spur new investment in our underserved communities.
 These organizations have helped banks to meet their community reinvestment obligations by finding the profitable business opportunities that exist for them in their own communities.